TyreeRu/Lol-Pings-on-Desktop/README.md

 The mouse movement do not interfere where are you clicking.

-It works like always: alt + left click and move your mouse in any chosen direction.
+It works like it were into the game: alt + left click and move your mouse to any chosen direction.

 There are five pings: The regular ping (tiny blue down-arrow), missing (?), on my way, danger (red !) and assist me (green flag).